theogiraudet/langium-visitor/README.md

 | `--grammar <path>` | The path to the grammar file | output path specified in the Langium config file + `/grammar.ts` | Yes |
 | `--ast <path>` | The path to the AST file | output path specified in the Langium config file + `/ast.ts` | Yes |
 | `--config <path>` | The path to the Langium config file | `langium-config.json` | Yes |

+### How does this work?

+The purpose of the accept-weaver is to dynamically add a new method `accept` to the Langium generated (concrete) types.
+These methods are weaved during the validation step of a Langium document.
+However, this method only exists at runtime, so Langium will throw errors when trying to access it.
+To fix this, the generator also creates for each type a class inheriting from it, so with the same properties, but also with an accept method.
+The only other difference is that instead of containing/referencing other Langium's types, they contain/reference the equivalent classes.
+These classes are in the visitor file.
+So by casting a Langium type to its equivalent class (duck-typing), we can statically access the accept method we woven earlier.
+Accept methods are not woven to abstract types.
+We consider any type that doesn't have properties and has subtypes to be an abstract type.